Shunosaurus: Discovery and species

-The first fossil of Shunosaurus was discovered in 1977 by a group of students, practising paleontological excavation at a road bank.
-The type species, Shunosaurus lii, was described and named by Dong Zhiming, Zhou Shiwu and Zhang Yihong in 1983.
+The first fossil of Shunosaurus, a partial skeleton, was discovered in 1977 by a group of students, practising paleontological excavation at a road bank at Dashanpu, Zigong, Sichuan.
+The new genus and species Shunosaurus lii were described and named based on this specimen by Dong Zhiming, Zhou Shiwu and Zhang Yihong in 1983.
 The generic name derives from "Shu", an ancient name for Sichuan.
 The specific name honours hydrologist Li Bing, the governor of Sichuan in the third century BC.

-The holotype, IVPP V.9065, was collected from the Lower Xiashaximiao Formation near Dashanpu, Zigong.
-It consists of a partial skeleton.
-Later about twenty more major specimens were discovered, including several complete or near-complete skeletons, skulls and juveniles, making Shunosaurus one of the best anatomically known sauropods, with 94% of all skeletal elements identified.
+The following year, about twenty more specimens were reported, including several complete or near-complete skeletons, skulls and juveniles, making Shunosaurus one of the best anatomically known sauropods, with 94% of all skeletal elements identified.
 Shunosaurus skeletons are on display at the Zigong Dinosaur Museum in Zigong, Sichuan Province, and the Tianjin Natural History Museum.

 A proposed second species, S. ziliujingensis, a name mentioned in the Zigong museum guide to indicate a smaller and older form, has never been formally described, and thus remains a nomen nudum.

 In 2004 a partial semi-articulated specimen from Jiangyi Township in Yuanmou County was described as the new species Shunosaurus jiangyiensis.
-It is known from nine cervicals, 15 dorsals, three sacrals, four caudals, both scapulae, the right coracoid and clavicle, the right forelimb lacking the hand, a pubis and ischium and the right hindlimb, found in the upper section of the Middle Jurassic Xiashaximiao Formation.
 The species was separated from Shunosaurus lii based on its unique pectoral girdle, but was described as otherwise very similar to both Shunosaurus lii and Kunmingosaurus.